An explanation of Mondrian's oeuvre by Michael Sciam

 1942

 In actual fact, however, the process of spatial multiplication was not completed so quickly.
 It was a laborious undertaking that took seven years of patient effort and a far larger number of works.
 Mondrian produced no fewer than sixty-five canvases between 1932 and 1942, some of which were reworked in New York City after 1942 while about a dozen were left unfinished.
-While aiming at increasing the elements forming these new compositions, the artist adopted several solutions leading ultimately to the same result which is to depict on a bi-dimensional space the infinite multiplicity of the world considered as a unity and see every single thing as a complexity of parts.
+While aiming at increasing the elements forming these new compositions, the artist adopted several solutions leading ultimately to the same result which is to evoke on a bi-dimensional space the infinite multiplicity of the world considered as a unity and, at the same time, consider every single thing as an endless complexity of parts.

 Mondrian: “The one seems to us to be only one, but is in actual fact also a duality.
 Each thing again displays the whole on a small scale.
 The microcosm is equal as composition to the macrocosm, according to the wise.
 We therefore have only to consider everything in itself, the one as a complex.
 Conversely, every element of a complex is to be seen as a part of a whole.
 Then we will always see the relationship; then we can always know the one through the other.